Bridging Service Design, Visualizations, and Visual Analytics in Healthcare Digital Twins: Challenges, Gaps, and Research Opportunities: State of the Art

 \section{State of the Art}

 We conducted a targeted literature review to explore the current role of visualization and visual analytics in healthcare digital twins and identify whether service design principles are integrated.
 The review focused on papers explicitly describing digital twin systems in healthcare that include visualization, visual interfaces, interactive components, or decision support dashboards.
-We considered scientific contributions that satisfy the following inclusion criteria: \begin{itemize*} \item The system models a digital twin of a patient, clinical process, or physiological aspect in healthcare. \item It includes visualizations, visual interfaces, and interactive components, such as dashboards, VR/AR components, or monitoring interfaces. \end{itemize*}
+We considered scientific contributions that model a digital twin of a patient, clinical process, or physiological aspect in healthcare, and that include visualizations, visual interfaces, and interactive components, such as dashboards, VR/AR components, or monitoring interfaces.
+We searched papers using \textit{Google Scholar}, \textit{Scopus}, \textit{DBLP}, and \textit{PubMed Central}.
+We also searched on the preprint archives \textit{arXiv} and \textit{medRxiv} to consider the newest research directions.
+From 39 retrieved papers, we selected 20 papers after full-text review.
+The final corpus consists of papers published between 2023 and 2025, highlighting the recent interest in DT solutions incorporating visualizations, visual analytics, or, more generally, interactive visual interfaces.
+These 20 works span a wide range of clinical domains: cardiology \cite{Zhang2023,Reza2024,Li2024Toward,Qian2025,Criseo2025,Rahim2024}, rehabilitation \cite{Ha2024Hybrid, Sosa2024, Schmaltz2023}, diabetes \cite{Thamotharan2023,Bilal2024}, neurology \cite{Kok2025}, gastroenterology \cite{Garbey2023}, pulmonology \cite{HENNIGS202443}, sepsis \cite{Scott2024}, anatomy \cite{Choi2025}, somnology \cite{Xu2025Triboelectric}, telehealth \cite{Kim2024Assessing}, and preventive medicine \cite{Li2025Digital,Ruiu2024}.
+Despite the different clinical domains and DT solutions, none of the reviewed works intentionally incorporates service design principles.
+Six studies \cite{Bilal2024, Criseo2025, Qian2025,Reza2024,Scott2024,Zhang2023} do not reference or apply service design concepts, while the others apply them only implicitly.
+The literature review revealed a recurring gap: a lack of explicit application of service design principles.
+The implicit usage of some principles suggests that visualization researchers may not recognize their connection to the broader service design discipline.
+One possible explanation is a lack of awareness of service design as a structured and interdisciplinary methodology.